epiphany42/projects/retail_pricing/README.md

 - Computers and accessories is slightly elastic, while health and beauty and watches and gifts are more inelastic.

 ## Suggestions
 - Better marketing strategies should be in place to help increase sales in the early months of the year for popular product categories.
 It is possible to raise prices for health & beauty products, as well as watches and gifts, as they are less elastic products.
-Offer more discounts for garden tools products as it is a strongly elastic products and it may increase the volume of sales.
+Offer more discounts for garden tools products as it is a strongly elastic category and it may increase the volume of sales.

 ## Note:
 Monthly analysis was only conducted from January to August for the clustered column chart, as the dataset only collected data from January 2017 to August 2018.